ScilifelabDataCentre/RDM-guidelines/content/topics/gdpr-ethical-review-glossary.md

 *In Swedish:* registrerad

-Any individual person who can be identified, directly or indirectly, via an identifier such as a name, an ID number, location data, or via factors specific to the person's physical, physiological, genetic, mental, economic, cultural or social identity.
+Any person who can be identified, directly or indirectly, via an identifier such as a name, an ID number, location data, or via factors specific to the person's physical, physiological, genetic, mental, economic, cultural or social identity.

 -   https://gdpr-info.eu/art-4-gdpr/